-SUPER GLOU is an importer and distributor of small-production/low-intervention wines + spirits in New York and California.
-We work with radical individuals guided by pleasure over dogma.
+SUPER GLOU launched in 2018 as an importer and distributor of small-production/low-intervention wines and spirits in New York and California.
+We work with radical individuals guided by taste and texture over dogma.

-All our growers have a direct relationship with their vines.
+All of our growers have a direct relationship with their vines.
 In the cellar, they use nature as their compass but don't deny their own hand (after all, wine doesn't make itself).
-Some might call them "natural" but they are allergic to trends.
-They just want us to drink for the pleasure of drinking.
+Some might call them "natural" but they renounce trends — they just want us to drink for the pleasure of drinking

-Super Glou is Jenn Green, Roni Ginach, Michael Ramscar and all the people we want to drink with.
-We launched in California Summer 2018 and in New York Fall 2018.
+Super Glou is Jenn Green, Michael Ramscar, the Glug Report, and all the people we drink with.

 Michael “Fatboy” Ramscar

-Michael Ramscar prefers to lurk behind his informal nom-de-vin, "Fatboy."
-He first cut his importing teeth in London while posing as a Philosophy major (he needed something to fill the hours, and found an answer in Burgundy).
-He has spent the subsequent years vacillating between his day job in science and the distractions afforded by the wine trade.
-Some highlights from the latter over the years include helping out with the élevage on a pioneering Californian natural wine, getting lost on the way to way too many trade tastings, and inventing a now famous wine region.
+Primarily known by his informal nom-de-vin, "Fatboy," Michael first cut his teeth importing wine in London while posing as a Philosophy major (Burgundy did a much better job of filling the hours).
+He has been pivoting between a day job in science and the distractions afforded by the wine trade ever since.
+Some highlights from the latter include helping out with the élevage on a pioneering Californian natural wine, getting lost on the way to way too many trade tastings, and discovering a now-famous wine region.